 Most Amazon resellers use sales rank as a major factor in deciding whether or not to buy an item to resell.
-But what happens if the sales rank for an item is zero or “N/A” (Not Available)?
+But what happens if the sales rank for an item is zero, “N/A” (Not Available), or Rank Unavailable?
 Are there any other ways to decide if this item is worth reselling on Amazon?

-Some categories don’t offer up sales ranks.
+Some categories don’t offer up sales ranks for all items.
 Electronics is an example.
-Amazon does not provide the sales rank in relation with the whole category — they only offer up sales rank in subcategories under Electronics.
-(We’ll do another blog post sometime soon on how to decode the Electronic sales ranks.)
+Amazon sometimes does and sometimes does not provide the sales rank in relation with the whole category — they sometimes only offer up sales rank in subcategories under Electronics.
+Other categories also act like that from time to time.